Introduction

 ============

-The Cloud Computing service of the `SCIGNE platform `_
+The IaaS Cloud Computing service provided by the

-Thanks to all available modules (authentication, image management,
+Thanks to the various modules available (authentication, image

 This documentation details the use of the OpenStack command-line

 client (CLI), named **openstack**.
-This tools interacts with the
+This tool interacts with the

 OpenStack modules through their public API and permits to use